eenblam/peekapp/README.md

 # peekapp
-peekapp is a PCAP-monitoring IDS layer.
+peekapp is a packet-monitoring IDS layer.